 - Designing custom analytical solutions

-For working groups in particular, we provide an array of services that facilitate online collaboration among participants even after you have returned to your respective institutions.
+We provide an array of services that facilitate online collaboration among Working Group participants, even after they have returned to their respective institutions.